Hamilton Everhart Farm

 Hamilton Everhart Farm was a historic farm complex located near Midway, Davidson County, North Carolina.
 The complex, built about 1860, included a two-story log house with Greek Revival style design elements, a free-standing log kitchen, a double pen log barn, and a small log potato house.
-It has been demolished.
+It has been demolished by the late 20th century.

 It was added to the National Register of Historic Places in 1984.